 Singapore tops global ranking of Internet speed

 This impressive speed makes it easy and convenient for Singaporeans to access the Internet any time of the day.
 In fact, 93% of users access the Internet every day.

-According to the Annual Survey of Infocomm Usage of Infocomm Media Development Authority (IMDA), fibre broadband remains as the top Internet connection of choice at 92% as of 2018; a 13% increase from 2017.
+According to the Annual Survey of Infocomm Usage of Infocomm Media Development Authority (IMDA), fibre broadband remains the top Internet connection of choice at 94% as of 2019.
+That represents a 16% increase from 2017.

-INTERNET ACTIVITIES & ONLINE USE
+Internet ACTIVITIES & ONLINE USE

 Communication & leisure are top reasons for Internet usage in Singapore